 Note: The information in this article applies to the most current functionality available in Microsoft Forms.
 Like most modern software, the Microsoft Forms experience is frequently updated to add new functionality and to improve existing features.
 Please check back periodically for new and recently updated questions and answers.

 Microsoft Forms is a simple, lightweight app that lets you easily create surveys, quizzes, and polls.
-In educational institutions, it can be used to create quizzes, collect feedback from teachers and parents, or plan class and staff activities.
+In education, it can be used to create quizzes, collect feedback from teachers and parents, or plan class and staff activities.
 In business organizations, it can be used to collect customer feedback, measure employee satisfaction, improve your product or business, or organize company events.